How much sample is required for my analysis?

 Is it important to list theoretical percentages?

 Its important that submitters list a molecular formula.
-This allows us to rule out interferences as well as select the optimal sample size for highest accuracy.
-If mistakes are made due to lack of input on this matter, there is an additional charge for rechecking results.
+This allows us to rule out interferences as well as select the optimal sample size for the highest accuracy.

 Can you provide RUSH service for my sample?

 Yes, we do and at NO ADDITIONAL CHARGE.
 We ask that submitters limit RUSH requests to only a few samples requiring the highest priority.
 Rush analyses must also be limited to CH, N, CI, S, and Br analyses with same day turnaround.
 Please note that samples with fluorine, oxygen and phosphorus normally cannot be completed the same day.

 Do you handle air-sensitive samples?